-Samuel S. Kim, Ph.D., is a Technology Specialist in the New York office of Fish & Richardson P.C.
+Samuel S. Kim, Ph.D., is a Technology Specialist and Patent Agent in the New York office of Fish & Richardson P.C.
 He focuses his practice on patent prosecution support in the life sciences and electrical and computer technologies, with experience in bioinformatics, genetics/genomics, artificial intelligence/machine learning, integrated circuit design, natural language processing, image processing, and synthetic biology.
 He is also familiar with wet lab techniques including molecular cloning and flow cytometry.

 Dr. Kim has an extensive research background in statistical genetics, having served roles at both Harvard School of Public Health and Massachusetts Institute of Technology, as well as a major biotechnology company.
 He has published multiple first-authored and collaborative articles in high-impact journals and was awarded NIH predoctoral fellowship.
 In addition to his patent practice, Dr. Kim is heavily involved in STEM education and mentorship.
 He has mentored nine MIT undergraduate researchers and is currently an interviewer for undergraduate admissions to the school.
 Dr. Kim also has a particular interest in advocating diversity with his former experience of diversity recruitment at MIT and mentoring first-generation college students and LGBTQ+ youth.